Warzone The Numbers event: Everything we know

 When is Warzone's The Numbers event?

-The Warzone Numbers event will began on Tuesday, September 21 and runs until October 6.
-Check below for a couple other time zones.
+The Warzone Numbers event began on Tuesday, September 21 and runs until October 6.

 Warzone Numbers event: What is it?

-The Numbers is event is similar to previous limited-time specials in Warzone.
-The Haunting of Verdansk last year and the recent 1980s-inspired action heroes event with Rambo and John McClane.
+The Numbers is event is similar to previous limited-time specials in Warzone, like the Haunting of Verdansk last year and the recent 1980s-inspired action heroes event with Rambo and John McClane.

 Based on previous events, expect to see minor map changes and a storyline that links to recent events in the Call of Duty series.
 The following quote was included in the event's announcement post from the Call of Duty dev team: